QuakeMigrate/QuakeMigrate/docs/index.rst

 --------
 If you use this package in your work, please cite the following paper:

+Bacon, C.A., Smith, J.D., Winder, T., Hudson, T., Greenfield, T. and White, R.S.
+QuakeMigrate: a Modular, Open-Source Python Package for Earthquake Detection and Location.
+In AGU Fall Meeting 2019.
+AGU.

+or, if this is not possible, please cite the following journal article:

+Smith, J.D., White, R.S., Avouac, JP, and S. Bourne (2020), Probabilistic earthquake locations of induced seismicity in the Groningen region, Netherlands, Geophysical Journal International.

+We hope to have a publication coming out soon:

-Smith, J., Winder, T., Bacon, C., Hudson, T., Greenfield, T., White, R.S., Drew, J., QuakeMigrate: a Python package for earthquake detection and location using waveform stacking.
-Seismological Research Letters, `2020`.
+Winder, T., Smith, J.D., Bacon, C.A., Hudson, T.S., Drew, J., Greenfield, T. and White, R.S.
+QuakeMigrate: a Python Package for Automatic Earthquake Detection and Location Using Waveform Migration and Stacking.
+Seismological Research Letters.

 Contents:
 ---------